ml-explore/mlx/README.md

  - **Familiar APIs**: MLX has a Python API which closely follows NumPy.
    MLX also has a fully featured C++ API which closely mirrors the Python API.
-   MLX has higher level `mlx.nn` and `mlx.optimizers` with APIs that closely follow PyTorch to simplify building more complex models.
+   MLX has higher level packages like `mlx.nn` and `mlx.optimizers` with APIs that closely follow PyTorch to simplify building more complex models.

  - **Composable function transformations**: MLX has composable function transformations for automatic differentiation, automatic vectorization,